StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

 MinIO distributed mode requires fresh directories.
 Here is an example of implementation of MinIO with TheHive.

-The following procedure should be performed on all servers belonging the the cluster.
+The following procedure should be applied on all servers belonging the the cluster.
 We are considering the setup where the cluster is composed of 3 servers named minio1, minio2 & minio3.

 ### Create a dedicated system account